Wacipi

 Immerse yourself in the vibrant traditions of Native American culture at the annual Wacipi celebration.

-Join us for the 50th Annual Wacipi, a powwow that encapsulates the rich tapestry of Native traditions, dance and song.
+Join us for our annual Wacipi, a powwow that encapsulates the rich tapestry of Native traditions, dance and song.
 Hosted by the Tiospaye Student Council and USD Native Student Services, this event serves not only as a cultural celebration but also as a platform for prospective students, alumni and current leaders to connect and engage.

 Wacipi History